 Try, try again?
-If the application crashes again after clicking Relaunch (or Reopen), you can keep trying, but your chances of success are slim.
+If the application crashes again after clicking Relaunch (or Reopen), you can keep trying, but success is unlikely.
 Some versions of Mac OS X give you the option to reset the application's preference file after your second relaunch attempt, but because this feature doesn't work consistently, it's better to do this manually, as described in the next step.

-- 2. Check your preferences: Sometimes a damaged preference file can result in an application crash.
+- 2. Restart: As usual, restarting often cures what ails your Mac.
+Be sure to launch the application in question right after you restart and check to see if it runs correctly. - 3.
+Try another document: Sometimes a damaged document can cause an application to crash.
+To check this, open a different document than the one you were working on, or create a new one. - 4.
+Check your preferences: Sometimes a damaged preference file can result in an application crash.
 So follow the procedures in Check Preference Files, earlier, to check or reset the application's preferences.
-If you rule out a bad preference file as the cause of the misbehavior, continue with the next step. - 3.
-Restart: As usual, restarting often cures what ails your Mac.
-Be sure to launch the application in question right after you restart and check to see if it runs correctly. - 4.
-Try another document: Sometimes a damaged document can cause an application to crash.
-To check this, open a different document than the one you were working on, or create a new one. - 5.
+If you rule out a bad preference file as the cause of the misbehavior, continue with the next step. - 5.
 Update your software: Make sure you're running the latest version of the software that's crashing.
 The developer may have fixed the bug that caused your problem. - 6.
 Repair disk permissions: Still no luck?
 Repairing disk permissions is worth a try, particularly if the application in question is from Apple.
 See Repair Permissions. - 7.
-Log in as a different user: Log out (choose \$ > Log Out User-Name) and log back in again using your test user account (see Set
+Log in as a different user: Log out (choose Apple > Log Out User-Name) and log back in again using your test user account (see Set Up Another User Account).
+If the application no longer crashes, it means something in your home folder was causing the problem. - Back in your regular account, look through the folders in ~/Library (especially in ~/Library/Application Support) and in the Login Items view of the Accounts System Preferences pane and remove any files you may have added or updated recently.
+One of those is very likely the culprit. - 8.
+Try a Safe Boot: Read Start Up in Safe Mode for details.
+If rebooting in Safe Mode solves the problem, you know that some system-level program is at fault or that one of the caches disabled by Safe Mode was corrupted.
+So first, try restarting normally and see if the problem is gone.
+If not, look inside the folders in /Library, particularly the Extensions and StartupItems folders, for anything that's been added recently.
+Move any suspicious files to your Desktop, restart normally again, and relaunch the application.